cfredric/sameparty/same_party_explainer.md

 ## Motivation

 In order to increase privacy on the web, browser vendors are planning restrictions on cross-site tracking, such as [phasing out third-party cookies](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html).
 Third-party cookies are currently [defined](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Tracking_and_privacy) as those associated with a [site](https://html.spec.whatwg.org/multipage/origin.html#sites) that is different from the site of the top-level page.
 However, modern websites are typically served over multiple domains/sites, many of which are owned by the same organization.
+For example, websites that host user-uploaded content often choose to host it on a different domain for enhanced security.
 [First-Party Sets](https://github.com/privacycg/first-party-sets) provides a mechanism to group domains/sites belonging to the same organization as being _same-party_ with each other, and thus defines a _privacy boundary_ for websites.

 The `SameParty` cookie attribute provides web developers a means to annotate cookies that are allowed to be set or sent in same-party, cross-site contexts; and hence should not be subject to obsoletion.
 In addition, `SameParty` cookies are blocked in cross-party, cross-site contexts.

 Introducing `SameParty` now, early in the process of phasing out third-party cookies, provides a means for sites to test out the First-Party Set behavior.
-While third-party cookies are still around today, we want to provide ample opportunities for web developers to test that their sites work with `SameParty` and to migrate their cookies to the new model far in advance of third-party cookies' deprecation.
+While third-party cookies are still around today, we want to provide ample opportunities for web developers to test that their sites work with `SameParty` and to migrate their cookies to the new model far in advance of third-party cookies' obsoletion.

 ### Why support SameSite=Lax and SameSite=None in conjunction with SameParty?